Inhaltsstoffe

 a) Pure squalane oil

 Pure squalane oil can be applied directly to the face to nourish and hydrate the skin.
-It is especially effective after cleansing and before applying moisturizers as it helps lock in moisture in the skin.
+It's especially effective after cleansing and before applying moisturizers, as it helps lock in moisture.

 Massage a few drops of the oil into the skin and it will absorb quickly without leaving a greasy feeling.